mauricios11/random_forest_deployment/README.md

 * 🎯 **Objective**: The primary goal of this project is to deploy a robust machine learning model for predicting whether an individual earns more than 50K USD annually based on input features like *age, marital status, education, etc.*.
 The project demonstrates the entire pipeline, from training the stacking model to deploying it on Streamlit.

-* To use the app enter to the next link: "the link"
+* To use the app enter to the next link: "[app income classification](https://mauricios11-random-forest-deployment.streamlit.app/)"

 ## Description: